ryjen/prep-cli/README.md

 - [ ] make workflow video showing usage with vim
 - [ ] posix complient version? (no pty?)
 - [ ] use linux namespaces?
+- [ ] use parallel program/support for faster builds (per depedency?)

 Building
 ========